HoLuLuLu/Deep-Visualization-Toolbox-Container/README.md

 Year = {2015}}
 ```

-In contrast to Poznanskis repository this Dockerfile the original caffe repository by BVLC.
+In contrast to Poznanskis repository this Dockerfile uses the original caffe repository by BVLC.
 The version by Poznanski can you find here:
 https://github.com/arikpoz/caffe/
 The official version by BVLC can you find here: